 A dying bee may have tattered wings and can be seen writhing on the ground.
 A tired bee, on the other hand, may appear slower and more lethargic but will still have intact wings and respond to external stimuli.

-*Important tip – If you’re not sure if your bee is dying or tired the best course of action is to simply let it be.
+*Important tip – If you’re not sure if your bee is sleeping or dead the best course of action is to simply let it be.

 But there are some key signs you can look out for to help you diagnose the issue and in some cases, steps you can take to help.